 The ticket list can be divided into several groups.
 You can choose which groups you want to display using the grouping features.
 In this case, you do not change which tickets are displayed in the ticket list, but rather how tickets are displayed in the ticket list.
 The number of groups depends on the chosen grouping option.
-For example, the grouping by Engineer leads to three groups (Own tickets, Workgroup tickets, Unassigned tickets).
+For example, the grouping by Engineer leads to three groups (Mine, Team, Unassigned).
 Only one group can be opened at a time (by clicking on the group name), the other groups are collapsed automatically.
 The number in brackets next to the group's name states the number of tickets contained in this group.

-Figure 50: Selector for the grouping
+Figure 56: Selector for the grouping